 When riding your ATV downhill, shift your weight as far to the rear and uphill side of the ATV as possible.
 Move back on the seat and sit with your arms straight.
 Choose a low gear which will allow the engine compression to do most of the braking for you.
-Improper braking may cause a loss of traction.

 Use caution while descending a hill with loose or slippery surfaces.
 Braking ability and traction may be adversely affected by these surfaces.
 Improper braking may also cause a loss of traction.
+Gradually apply only the rear brake.

-Whenever possible, ride your ATV straight down-
+Whenever possible, ride your ATV straight downhill.

-hill.
 Avoid sharp angles which could allow the ATV to tip or roll over.
 Carefully choose your path and ride no faster than you will be able to react to obstacles which may appear.